Agenhor, and the many movements of the Genevan complication masters (Part 1)Borna Bošnjak

 There are not many movement manufacturers nor watch brands that can lay claim to a staggering 9 GPHG awards, though Agenhor is one of them.
 Sure, the GPHG awards are like the Oscars in some ways – somewhat exclusive and at times certainly controversial – but they, for the most part, represent the crème de la crème of watchmaking.
 The recognition all began in 2007 with the inaugural prize for Best Watchmaker, though the history of Agenhor movements stretches much further than that.

 The name Agenhor is an acronym, standing for Atelier Genevois d’Horlogerie, founded in 1996 by Jean-Marc and Catherine Wiederrecht, now led by their sons Nicolas and Laurent.
 This was not a first foray into high-end watchmaking for Jean-Marc Wiederrecht, however, as he created the first-ever bi-retrograde perpetual calendar for Harry Winston.
 Today, the company is widely known for their work on the Harry Winston Opus series, their collaborations with the likes of MB&F, Arnold & Son and H. Moser & Cie, and of course, the AgenGraphe chronograph.
 Some Agenhor movements can be as deceptively simple like the Fabergé Visonnaire DTZ and others ridiculously complex like the brand’s Van Cleef & Arpels automata.
-There’s a lot of watches and other horological creations under the brand’s belt, so I’ll only explore some now (part 2 is imminent).
+There’s a lot of watches and other horological creations under the brand’s belt, so I’ll only explore some here, with part 2 available here, and part 3 on the way.

 Arnold & Son